 Selected snapshots from the action plan

-Action: Sustainable Choice
+Action: Most Sustainable Beverages

 Several recommendations were related to the need of incentivizing more sustainable practices in our supply chains as well as communicating more to the consumers about our challenges.

-Enter: Sustainable Choice.
+Enter: Most Sustainable Beverages.

-What is Sustainable Choice?
+What is Most Sustainable Beverages?

 It has been developed by Systembolaget and our analysis covers different aspects of sustainability: environmental certification, packaging with lower climate footprint, traceability and working conditions.

 By highlighting the most sustainably produced products, consumers can easily find them.
 But that is only one side of the coin.
-By visualizing Sustainable Choice products, we, as a big purchaser, help to create a voice and a business case for the industry.
+By visualizing Most Sustainable Beverages products, we, as a big purchaser, help to create a voice and a business case for the industry.
 It is a way to motivate suppliers and producers to raise the bar of their sustainability work.

 - Purchasers and Category Managers,